Signed in as:

-With microchipped carp, you can keep a simple stock log that’s always to hand — on your phone or on a spreadsheet in the office.
+With carp tagging, a simple digital stock log is created that’s always to hand — on your phone or on a spreadsheet in the office, helping you instantly see when a fish was last caught, what it weighed, and which swim it came from.

 We sell starter kits to get you tagging your fish and can help with the first tagging, showing you the process so you can confidently do it yourself in future.